Toblerity/Fiona/README.rst

 Fiona is supported only on CPython versions 3.6+.

 Why the name "Fiona"?
 Because Fiona is OGR's neat and nimble API for Python programmers.
+And a Shrek reference made us laugh.

 For more details, see: